TimotheeMickus/codwoe/README.md

 out loud.
 These tasks are also useful for explainable AI, since they involve converting human-readable data into machine-readable data and back.

+To get involved: check out the [codalab competition](http://example.org/).
+There is also a participants' [google group](http://example.org/).
+You can reach out to us organizer through [this mailing list](http://example.org/).

 # Using this repository
 To install the exact environment used for our scripts, use the dockerfile.
 You can also pull this docker image frome dockerhub: